giusepperaso/structura.js/docs/settings.md

 ## Enable standard patches

-Patches in Immer use a proprietary format.
+Patches in Structura use a proprietary format.
 If you want instead to use standard json patches, you must active the corresponding setting.

 Alternatively you can use the <a href="./helpers.html#convertpatchestostandard">converting helper</a> to convert non-standard patches that were already created to standard json patches.